Gum Disease Causes and Natural Treatments for Gingivitis

 Gum disease doesn’t just affect your oral health, it’s been linked with health conditions that affect other parts of your body too.
-According to the NHS, if you have gum disease you may have an increased risk of conditions such as stroke, diabetes, heart disease, heart attack and rheumatoid arthritis, as well as pregnancy problems and dementia (iii).
+According to the NHS, if you have gum disease you may have an increased risk of conditions such as stroke, diabetes and heart disease, as well as pregnancy problems and dementia (iv).

 If you suspect you have gingivitis the first thing you should do is visit your dentist for a check-up of your teeth and gums.
 Your dentist may remove any plaque or tartar from your teeth, or they may refer you to a dental hygienist for a scale and polish (a professional clean).
 You may also be shown how to remove plaque effectively yourself by establishing a good oral care routine at home.